licensee/licensee/docs/command-line-usage.md

 ### Using Licensee with Docker

+*Example (detecting the license of `rails/rails` on GitHub):* `docker run licensee detect rails/rails --remote`

-If you're running Licensee through Docker, additional steps are required when working with local files or directories:
+Additional steps are required when working with local files or directories:

 ```bash
 # For a local directory